Browse Tax Articles

 If you file as a qualifying widow(er), you can't claim an exemption for your deceased spouse.
 However, you can use the married filing jointly tax table or tax rate schedule.
 The qualifying widow(er) standard deduction is the same as married filing jointly.

 Filing as single

 Unless you qualify for something else, you'll usually file as single after your spouse dies.
-However, you might not qualify as a qualifying widow(er) if your child is a foster child.
-If so, you'll be able to use head of household status.
+You might not qualify as a qualifying widow(er) if your child is a foster child.
+In that case, you'll be able to use head of household status.